 Depending on your space and growing conditions, you can then determine the types of vegetables you’d like to grow and their ideal placement.
-Consider a few suggestions on some of the easiest vegetables to grow in a container garden.
+Consider a few suggestions for some of the easiest vegetables to grow in a vegetable container garden.

 3. Consider Planter Material

 Carefully consider the type of planter material you should get for your vegetable container garden.
 Though it may seem trivial, the planter material selected can do a lot to enhance the success of your container gardening efforts.
 Take a look at a few of some of the most frequently used planter materials.

 One of the most inexpensive planter material options for container gardening is recyclable plastic.
 Plastic containers are lightweight and easy to move, and will easily withstand most weather conditions for a growing season.
 Some select styles also contain self-watering abilities for low-maintenance growing.

 Fiberglass planters are some of the most durable planters available.
 UV-resistant paint paired with the durability of fiberglass ensures that fiberglass planters have the ability to last for multiple growing seasons with nearly zero maintenance.
 Available in a variety of shapes, dimensions, and colors, it’s simple to find planters to fit your container gardening space.

 Terracotta planter pots are classic options for container gardens that add a rustic finish to your space.
 However, note that you’ll need to pay closer attention to your container garden when using this type of planter material.
 The porous nature of the clay allows more moisture to escape.
 For those that like the terracotta style without the terracotta maintenance, there are often other planters available in similar colors.